 With Elaine on the beach:

-Mr Proboscis Monkey: After a little more chill time we eventually headed to the beach to watch the amazing sunset, had a bite to eat (fortunately without the nasty monkeys that had haunted our breakfast as they stole food off our plates!) and headed out for a night safari.
+After a little more chill time we eventually headed to the beach to watch the amazing sunset, had a bite to eat (fortunately without the nasty monkeys that had haunted our breakfast as they stole food off our plates!) and headed out for a night safari.

-The sunset: Given my experience in Chaing Mai I have to say that I was a little hesitant… but there was no need to be, as this was a true night walk through the jungle with a great guide who was able to find things that we never would have seen without him!
+Given my experience in Chaing Mai I have to say that I was a little hesitant… but there was no need to be, as this was a true night walk through the jungle with a great guide who was able to find things that we never would have seen without him!
 Highlights included the green pit viper (not a highlight for me, it must be said, still hate snakes), noisy frogs, amazingly intricate stick insects, and the fireflies under a starry, moonlight sky.

 The girls readiy for a night safari, complete with head torches!: